Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Results

-In our four-shot scheme that alters the rotation direction, there are two switches in four-shots as shown in Fig. \ref{fig:signal}, for $B_y$, the switch happens during the preparing time of the second shot, another switch happens during the preparing time of the fourth shot.
+To investigate the probe beam heading error, the sensor rotates about the y-axis within the xz-plane at an angle of $\alpha$.
+This error can introduce a systematic effect in transverse magnetic field measurements that depends on the angle $\alpha$, with its sign determined by the rotation direction of the rotating field.
+The measured probe heading error at $\omega_m = 2 \pi \times 480$ Hz is shown in Fig.~\ref{fig:four_figures}b, with the theoretical basis provided in Eq.~\ref{eq:tau_prob}.
+“Theory 1” corresponds to anti-clockwise rotations (Shots 1 and 3 in Table \ref{table:trans_sign}), given by $-\omega_m / \gamma \cdot \tan \alpha$, while “Theory 2” represents clockwise rotations (Shots 2 and 4 in Table \ref{table:trans_sign}), given by $\omega_m / \gamma \cdot \tan \alpha$.
+The probe beam heading error can be effectively canceled by averaging the measurements from two opposite rotating field directions.

+The alternating fast rotating magnetic field can generate an eddy current in the electrically conductive magnetic shield.
+In our four-shot scheme, which alternates the rotation direction, there are two switches within four shots, as shown in Fig.~\ref{fig:signal_FRF}.
+We found that the way the rotating magnetic field is altered affects the eddy current and its induced magnetic field.
+When the direction of the rotating field changes at the peak values of the field—from negative maximum to positive maximum and vice versa—we refer to this as “Peak-Altering” (Fig.~\ref{fig:signal_FRF}, top left).
+In this case, the average magnetic field caused by the eddy current equals zero.
+However, if the direction change occurs when the rotating magnetic field is at zero, termed “Zero-Altering” (Fig.~\ref{fig:signal_FRF}, top right), it leads to a significant magnetic field caused by the eddy current.

-For $B_y$, the second and fourth shots have the maximum eddy current, and the first and third shots have smaller eddy currents because they measure the decaying eddy current generated during the fourth and second shots.
-The sign of the magnetic field caused by the eddy current depends on the rotation direction of the rotating field.
-The eddy current magnetic field generated during the second shot has a negative sign, and the eddy current magnetic field generated during the fourth shot has a positive sign.
-The eddy current magnetic field measured during the first shot is the decaying eddy current magnetic field generated during the fourth shot, so the first and the fourth shot have the same sign.
-In the same way, the second shot and the third shot has the same sign.
-One panorama (80 shots) measurement result from the MDA is shown in Fig. \ref{fig:sine_cosine_switch}.
-The sine switch can cause an eddy current magnetic field of approx. 450 nT and the cosine switch can highly suppress the systematic of the eddy current.
-The small eddy current magnetic field in the ``Cosine switch'' is due to the imperfection of the cosine switch.
-The instruments have a certain rising time for a sudden signal transition.
+In our setup, the y-direction switch of $B_y$ occurs during the preparation times of the second and fourth shots, as shown in Fig.~\ref{fig:signal_FRF}.
+In the “Zero-Altering” case, the second and fourth shots experience the maximum eddy current, while the first and third shots have smaller eddy currents, as they capture the decaying eddy current generated during the fourth and second shots.
+The sign of the eddy current-induced magnetic field depends on the rotation direction of the rotating field.
+A panorama measurement (80 shots) result from the MDA, shown in Fig.~\ref{fig:four_figures}c, indicates that Zero-Altering can cause an eddy current magnetic field of approximately 450 nT.
+In contrast, Peak-Altering effectively suppresses the systematic effect of the eddy current.
+Any remaining small eddy current magnetic field in Peak-Altering is due to imperfections, as instruments have a finite rise time during abrupt signal transitions.